While our website displays a large range of dining

 a table to seat more than 16 people.

-the preliminary stage of working out a dining table size and design,
+important part of the preliminary stage of working out a dining table size

-certainly for larger tables.
+and design, certainly for larger tables.
 Stairs?
 Narrow hallways or doors?
-Corners to

-navigate?
+Corners to navigate?
 An elevator?
-All these things need to be taken into consideration
+All these things need to be taken into

-so we can ensure that your table can be delivered without any problems.
+consideration so we can ensure that your table can be delivered without any

-Table tops can be removed with the use of a cordless drill if need be.
+problems.
+Table tops can be removed with the use of a cordless drill if

 If you're not sure what would be the ideal size for a table in your dining